garethjmsaunders/digital-code-style-guide/css.md

 *   where a class can be used;
 *   what (else) a class might be related to.

-The naming convention I follow is very simple: hyphen (-) delimited strings, with BEM-like naming for more complex pieces of code.
+The naming convention we follow is very simple: hyphen (-) delimited strings, with BEM-like naming for more complex pieces of code.

 It's worth noting that a naming convention is not normally useful CSS-side of development; they really come into their own when viewed in HTML.